-- The application must demonstrate how the project will be sustained past the first year of funding and will contribute to waste prevention at the community long-term.
+- The application must demonstrate how the project will be sustained past the first year of funding and will contribute to waste prevention in the community long-term.

 Ideas of What Can Be Funded:

-- Materials or infrastructure needed for waste reduction
+- Materials, personnel time, or infrastructure needed for waste reduction

 - Incentive prizes for community members for participation in waste reduction program

 - Reusable dishware to reduce waste at staff events

 - Compost tumblers or equipment to support food waste reduction

 Please submit application online through google forms, if possible.
 Please submit any questions and application materials with e-mail subject “Fall 2020 RW Community Grant Application” in the subject line to: